TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 1 - Overview/2.1.1-nuances-in-metrics/_index.md

 ----

-Complicated stuff, isn’t it?
+Complicated stuff, isn't it?
 And we have not added AWS, Google, Azure, applications, network, etc 😊

 Not all vSphere-specific characteristics are well understood by management tools that are not purpose-built for it.
 Partial understanding can lead to misunderstanding as wrong interpretation of counters can result in wrong action taken.

 There is also a scalability concern.
 In vCenter, there are 17 CPU counters available at the VM level, and 12 of them are available at a vCPU level too.
 In addition, each VM comes with 28 memory counters.
 That means a VM with 4 vCPUs will have 93 counters (17 + 4 x 12 + 28).
 A vSphere environment with 1,000 VMs with 4 vCPUs as the average VM size will have process 93K counters each time it collects.
 If you do that every minute, you will collect almost 134 million metrics per day.
-Since many customers like to keep for at least 6 months, that’s 24+ billion metrics!
+Since many customers like to keep for at least 6 months, that's 24+ billion metrics!

 With so many metrics, the amount of business value received becomes a valid concern.